Nikhil112004/inventory-order-api/README.md

 ## Testing

-All implemented API endpoints were tested using Postman, including authentication, product CRUD, product filtering/pagination, and order creation/retrieval.
+All implemented API endpoints were tested using Postman, including:

-##
+* Authentication
+* Product CRUD
+* Product search, filtering, and pagination
+* Order creation
+* Order retrieval
+* Stock validation

+---

 This project was created as part of a Backend Developer technical assessment.